+Con-nerd is the second cHEwY creation and came out in June 2011.
 It’s one small step for nerds, one giant leap to being cool!

 Mama tells me I’m gifted and talented.
 But I know the truth.
 I’m just a nerd.
 Kids call me Con-nerd-half Connor and all nerd.

-So what is Con-nerd all about?
 There’s this kid named Connor who is a nerd.
 Yep, he wears these mega glasses and kids think the only thing he’s good at is studying.
 Connor’s mum wants him to work hard to be a doctor.
 But what Connor really wants to do is draw crazy cartoons and gruesome dragons that fly off the page.

 Nobody knows about Connor’s special talent…until he falls for the cute Korean girl, Tori Kim.
 Beauty and the geek right?
 He doesn’t have a chance.

 Then Connor’s classmates discover his pictures.
 His new friends are going to tell him how to be cool if he keeps drawing.
 Connor gets a makeover that will change the way people think about him.
 Before you know it, the whole school’s reading his own manga comic called Fireproof Knights.
 Connor meets an arts teacher Mr Gale who gives him a chance to win a huge arts competition.
 So Connor starts a mission to win his mum’s approval and hopefully Tori’s heart.
 Does Connor have the desire to chase his dreams or is he destined to be a brain-throb?

 If you take a look at my photos, you’d probably notice that I’m a NERD.
 Connor goes to heaps of tutoring classes because his mum wants him to get into a selective school.
 My mum made me go to those coaching classes.
 I was under pressure to study hard and make it in.